Gerald Parker: Trial

 On June 21, 1996, Parker was charged with six murders.
 Owing to California's statute of limitations on pre-1990 rape cases, Parker could not be charged with the 1979 attack on Jane Pettengill despite DNA identifying him as the assailant.
 DNA experts testified at the trial that samples taken from Parker's blood compared with evidence collected at the scenes were "indistinguishable from each other."
 In September, it was announced that the death penalty was being sought for Parker.
 On October 20, 1998, after only two hours of deliberation, Parker was convicted on six counts of first degree murder, including special circumstances, which made him eligible for the death penalty.
 During the sentencing phase of his trial, Parker accepted full responsibility and stated:

 If my life is what it takes for them to feel that their family members have been vindicated, then that is what I believe should be done.
 My life should be taken away from me.

-On November 12, 1998, the jury recommended that Parker be put to death.
+On November 12, 1998, the jury rendered a verdict of death.
 Parker was ordered to San Quentin State Prison to await execution by lethal injection.